esengendo/ticketanalysis/README.md

 - Train the final model with the best parameters.
 - Predict and evaluate the performance on the test set.

-### Deployment Strategy
-- Integrate the model into the existing IT system.
-- Provide an interface for the helpdesk team.

-### Monitoring and Maintenance
-- Keep track of model performance.
-- Regularly update the model with new data.

-### Documentation and Reporting
-- Maintain thorough documentation of methods, code, and outcomes.
-- Prepare detailed reports and presentations.

 ## Key Considerations
 - **Data Privacy**: Comply with data protection regulations.
 - **Model Explainability**: Ensure the model's decisions can be understood.